tenstorrent/riescue/docs/source/tutorials/develop.rst

 The main dependency needed for developing is a copy of the repo, singularity, and a basic python version installed.

-Users can install the package in editable mode to make changes to the codebase while still in the package:
+Users can install the package in editable mode to make changes to the codebase while still in the package.
+It's recommended to use a virtual environment to better manage dependencies while developing:

 .. code-block:: bash